taraletti/EnRecipes/README.md

 1. Fork this repository and head to the `app/i18n` folder.
 2. Create a new JSON file or duplicate any existing file and start translating its values.
-3. The filenames should be based on this [gist](https://gist.github.com/vishnuraghavb/bf27b068acc35e331adfba66d18e2094)
+3. The filenames should be based on this [gist](https://gist.github.com/vishnuraghavb/bf27b068acc35e331adfba66d18e2094).
-4. Once done, create a merge request.
+4. Once done, create a new pull request.

 #### Don't know what fork means?
 No issues.